Public or private job placement services — Are private ones more effective? Updated

 From a theoretical point of view, contracting out job placement services opens this market up to competition, which might decrease costs compared to the public delivery of such services.

-With well-designed contractual arrangements and performance measurement, contracting out might be able to improve job placement, at least for certain population groups.
+If contractual arrangements and performance measurement can be sufficiently well-designed, contracting-out could improve job placement, at least for certain population groups.

 Cons

-For the responsible state agency, ensuring the quality of private employment services puts great demands on contract design and monitoring systems, and a successful contracting out process is by no means guaranteed.
+For the responsible state agency, ensuring the quality of private employment services puts great demands on contract design and monitoring systems.

-Rigorous empirical studies for several countries indicate that the public provision of placement services performed equally well or even better than the private provision of such services.
+Empirical studies for several countries indicate that – under given contract structures – the public provision of placement services performed equally well or even better than the private provision of such services.

 Author's main message

 Contracting out job placement services might save costs and provide a service capacity buffer in times of increasing unemployment.
-However, the responsible state agency must ensure a suitable balance between services and quality, and must carefully monitor and evaluate private provider outcomes.
-Evidence finds that public employment agencies were at least equally as successful in placing the unemployed as private providers.
-Experience shows that high performance-based payments for successful job placements increases private provider performance in both the short and long term, while high upfront payments decrease the likelihood of re-employment for certain worker subgroups.
+However, state agencies must be able to ensure a suitable balance between services and quality, and to carefully monitor and evaluate private provider outcomes.
+Empirical evidence finds that public employment agencies are at least equally as successful in placing the unemployed as private providers.
+Conditions for successful implementation include the conclusion of complete contracts, adequate monitoring of quantity and quality, low entry barriers into the market, and longer-term development processes.

 Motivation